~ Giotto di Bondone

-The legend goes that as a young boy he tended sheep and his realistic drawings were discovered by the then well-known artist Cimabue.
-The young shepard then became Cimabue's apprentice.
+Legend tells that, as a young boy tending sheep, his realistic drawings were discovered by the well-known artist Cimabue.
+The young shepherd then became Cimabue’s apprentice.

 Giotto once said, “Every painting is a voyage into a sacred harbor.”